jameswilliamiii/ansible_ubuntu/README.md

 * SSH into your newly provisioned instance as root and add the file `~/.ssh/authorized_keys`.
 Paste your public ssh key into this file and save it.
 * The first time you run these scripts you will need to use the variable value `ansible_ssh_user=root`.
 Once that has completed, you can run additional plays with the value of `deploy`.
 * Be sure to update the file `templates/authorized_keys` with all public ssh keys that should be stored on the server for SSH access.
 * The ansible scripts can upload SSL certs, and the scripts assume these will be stored in `config/ssl_certs`.
 You will then need to uncomment the `name: install ssl certs` task inside `tasks/nginx.yml`.
+Make sure your SSL certs are part of your `.gitignore` file as you do not want those checked in.

 ## Running Your Playbook